Chino-chan/Pomo-Doll/README.md

 # Pomo Doll 🌱

-A fully customizable Pomodoro App that includes project tracking features, detailed statistics, and a free timer mode 🌱🧀🐄
+This is a Pomodoro App that is fully customizable, includes project tracking features, detailed statistics, a free timer mode, and a collection of pictures from some of the cutest dolls on the internet 🌱🧀🐄

-You can either download the Desktop App **(Recommended)** or use it in the browser.
+You can either download the Desktop App **(Recommended)** or use it in the browser (not yet)

 I hope you find it useful.
 I created this because I saw most other Pomodoro/Study apps lacked something I wanted.